GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README.md

 Note that, under this policy, we are willing to lose some amount of training computation -- specifically, the computation done between when the most recent checkpoint was stored and the time of a potential failure.

-It is possible to use Compute Engine semantics to go one step further and ensure that a checkpoint is stored on maintenance or preemptions.
-However, this puts more burden on your checkpointing setup, and is slightly more touchy to implement.
+You can use Compute Engine semantics to go one step further and ensure that a checkpoint is stored on maintenance or preemptions.
+However, this implementation is slightly trickier and it puts more burden on your checkpointing setup.
 Given a suitable frequency of checkpointing, the solution presented here should cover most needs.

 There are five components to our resilient training jobs: